 As jobseeker behavior changes, the way we find candidates also has to change.
 One thing to consider is that currently-employed people are less likely to change jobs during a crisis, so it may prove difficult to find a passive turn-key candidate who can fill in the role immediately.
 With unemployment at an all-time high, the focus should be on getting talent from those laid off by their companies shutting down.
 With companies forced to do mass layoffs to keep afloat, Human Resources should look at getting candidates from related or adjacent fields and roles and developing them for the position.

 Also consider the nature of the jobseeker: a major part of the workforce now comes from the millenial generation.
-A study conducted by the Pew Research Center in 2018 found that 56 million, or 35% of the U.S. Labor force, is 21 to 36 years old.

 What does this mean to a recruiter?
 Millenials find their jobs online.
 A World of Work study conducted by global employment website Monster.com broke down how many of 4100 respondents across Europe used online recruitment platforms: